AliMassoud/AliMassoud/README.md

 5. MLFlow
 6. Micorsoft Azure

-- 🔭 I’m currently working on I am currently working as a Data science consultant, I drive as much value as possible from your data.
+- 🔭 I am currently working as a Data science consultant, I drive as much value as possible from your data.
-- 🌱 I’m currently learning I am learning how to orchestrate a ML workflow using Github Actions.
+- 🌱 I am learning how to orchestrate a ML workflow using Github Actions.
 - 👯 I’m looking to collaborate on MLOps projects if you are interested!
 - 💬 Ask me about ask me about, regression, classification, ML pipelines, ML in production, and workflow orchestration.
 - 📫 How to reach me: ali.massoud136@gmail.com

 ### Fun facts